-Starting on the full moon day, India hosts a popular fair known as the Sonepur Mela, traditionally known as Harihar Kshetra Mela.
+Starting on the full moon day, India hosts a famous fair known as the Sonepur Mela, traditionally known as Harihar Kshetra Mela.
 This fair lasts from 15 days to one full month and attracts visitors from all over Asia.

-Gatherers of today, now meet in Sonepur, located at the confluence of 2 major North India Rivers; Ganges and Gandak, to celebrate the Karthik Purnima or full moon night.
-This gathering is said by Indian people to represent the daily life and true heart of Indian culture and beliefs.
+Gatherers of today, now meet in Sonepur, located at the confluence of 2 major North India Rivers, Ganges, and Gandak, to celebrate the Karthik Purnima or full moon night.
+This gathering is said by Indian people to represent the daily life and pure heart of Indian culture and beliefs.

-The highly anticipated fair is famous for its large congregation of pilgrims who sell, trade and buy elephants, horses, bird markets and holds the largest cattle and livestock markets in India.
-During this fair, people come to trade and buy animals including all breeds of dogs, camels, buffaloes, cows, goats, horses, birds, and poultry.
+The highly anticipated fair is famous for its large congregation of pilgrims who sell, trade, and buy elephants, horses, bird markets and holds the largest cattle and livestock markets in India.
+During this fair, people come to trade and purchase animals such as dogs, camels, buffaloes, cows, goats, horses, birds, and poultry.